spring-projects-2024/wiki-savvy-rag/README.md

 The following steps are required to both run the ChatBot and to replicate our results on the MMLU evaluation dataset.

-Since we are aware that executing all the steps is computationally demanding, we link a zip files containing all the required files to run the ChatBot and most of the benchmarks at [this link](https://bocconi-my.sharepoint.com/:u:/g/personal/federico_zarantonello_studbocconi_it/EeTv47L2NEZKocBvyqGbNs0BvZ4YguxbQ8Gf0CxdKbf9jw?e=OGW38x).
+Since we are aware that executing all the steps is computationally demanding, we link a zip files containing all the required files to run the ChatBot and the benchmarks at [this link](https://bocconi-my.sharepoint.com/:u:/g/personal/federico_zarantonello_studbocconi_it/ESKBb1Hh7hFJhPzT-LvENOQBH0MqysZM9AtW_jdhYzqn1A?e=prSAOp).
 Simply copy and paste the content of the unzipped directory in the project root and you should be fine!

 ### Installation